confluentinc/ksql/docs/concepts/queries.md

 ### Pull query features and limitations

 - Pull queries are expressed using a strict subset of ANSI SQL.
-- Pull queries are currently available only against materialized aggregate tables, which means tables that are created by using a persistent query with a GROUP BY clause.
+- You can execute pull queries on any derived table created by using the CREATE TABLE AS SELECT statement.
 - For non-windowed aggregations, pull queries only support looking up events by key.
 - WHERE clauses must have constraints that encompass all key column(s) for non-windowed tables.